 CCR may place child care providers on corrective or adverse action if the provider has repeated violations of CCR standards.

-CCR corrective actions are steps that CCR may impose on an operation to assist it in becoming compliant with standards, rules and child care law.
+CCR corrective actions are steps that CCR may impose on an operation to assist it in becoming compliant with standards, rules, and child care law.
 These actions are imposed when an operation has repeated deficiencies in standards that do not endanger the health and safety of children.
-Licensing staff may place the operation on evaluation or probation.

 CCR adverse actions are steps that CCR may take to force an operation to close.
-Adverse actions are taken when an operation has been cited for deficiencies that pose a risk to the health and safety of children, or if there are indications of a continued failure to comply with standards, rules or child care law.
+Adverse actions are taken when an operation has been cited for deficiencies that pose a risk to the health and safety of children, or if there are indications of a continued failure to comply with standards, rules, or child care law.
 Adverse actions include denial of an application, revocation or suspension of a permit or an adverse amendment with conditions on a permit.

 TWC rules require Boards to take certain actions if CCR places a child care provider serving subsidized children on corrective or adverse action.